Henty Gardens & The Maltings

 The other branch of the Shippam Family

 In our article on nos.
 27-39 Westgate, much space has been given to the Shippam grocery business which occupied this site in the 19th century.
 This was not however the famous Shippam family of the Shippam Pastes.
 That business was founded by a different member of the family but, confusingly with the same name.
-This… Continue reading The other branch of the Shippam Family
+This article completes the story of the Shippam family but is not of direct relevance to the history of Westgate.

 A Chichester History